pklito/DS-isometric-tiles/README.md

 ...

 ### technical limitations
 Since every combination has to be accounted for with the addition of more palettes or more tiles, the amount of different blocks you can implement is very limited.
+Also, Mapping the right palette for the combination of the tiles is a very arduous process.
+### conclusion
-For this reason, I would suggest **not** to implement isometric or complex views in Tile mode, but rather use **Rotoscope** after the Triangle Generation step.
+For the above reasons, I would suggest **not** to implement isometric or complex views in Tile mode, but rather use **Rotoscope** after the Triangle Generation step.
 It is worth noting however, that this implementation takes up a mere **794B** for the tiles and **64B** for the palette, as opposed to the **24KB** of a rotoscope background.  also, consider that you may need to use two backgrounds in order to hide sprites behind some, effectively doubling the amount of memory*
 *- in rotoscope, it is possible to "mask" a second layer only around sprites, however if there is more than one on screen, there is no choice but to use the whole 24KB

-### afterword